lvh/txyoga/doc/tutorial/accessing.rst

 In this example, we've:

-   1. shown what basic txYoga code looks like
+   1. shown what basic txyoga code looks like
    2. shown how the tutorial example helpers work
    3. accessed collections and their elements over HTTP